marcelmay/oozie-prometheus-job-event-listener/README.md

      static_configs:
        - targets: ['localhost:11000']
    ```
-   Note: Replace localhost with the name of your Oozie server, and change the Oozie default port if required.
+   **Note**: Replace localhost with the name of your Oozie server, and change the Oozie default port if required.

 ## Building
 ```